dinistiq

 Dependency cycles illegal

-Detection of a cyclic dependencies error runtime
+Detection of a cyclic dependency error runtime

 The closest competitor of dinistiq seems to be TinyDI - https://code.google.com/p/tinydi/.
 It recognises JSR330 Annotation but seems to lack the option of config files like the simple properties file mechanism of dinistiq.
 Additionally - unlike Spring and dinistiq - it depends on public setters for the injections.
 Private members with the @Inject annotation are not enough.
-Also it is fairly unmaintained for some years now.
+Also, it is fairly unmaintained for some years now.

 Another option I ran into is Feather described in this article.
-It lacks too many injection options to be usefull for the injection scenarios presented here like injecting after instanciation with a @PostConstruct method to complete initialization.
+It lacks too many injection options to be usefull for the injection scenarios presented here like injecting after instantiation with a @PostConstruct method to complete initialization.

 History and Why